 Best Lakes by Season and Temperature

 Spring (March-May): Lower elevation bass lakes like Havasu and Pleasant warm first, triggering early spawns.
-Mountain lakes begin ice-out in late April.
+Mountain lakes begin ice-out in late April, with Hawley Lake and Big Lake accessible by mid-May.

 Summer (June-August): Head to higher elevations for comfortable temperatures.
-Best lakes in Arizona summer include Big Lake, Woods Canyon, and other Rim Country waters above 7,000 feet.
+The best fishing lakes in Arizona for summer include Big Lake, Woods Canyon, and other Rim Country waters above 7,000 feet where trout remain active while lowland lakes swelter.

 Fall (September-November): Prime time statewide as fish feed heavily before winter.
-Both warm and cold-water species remain active.
+Both warm and cold-water species remain active, making this the ideal season for multi-lake trips.

 Winter (December-February): Low-elevation lakes fish well for bass and catfish.
-Mountain lakes freeze, though some offer ice fishing opportunities.
+Mountain lakes freeze, creating ice fishing opportunities at Hawley Lake and potentially other high-elevation waters when conditions permit.

 Family-Friendly vs Serious Angler Lakes